one-degree-north/frc-codebase/README.md

 - `ODN_AHRS` implements `ODN_Gyro` for the [navX MXP sensor](https://pdocs.kauailabs.com/navx-mxp/)
 - `ODN_Pigeon` implements `ODN_Gyro` for the [PigeonIMU sensor](http://www.ctr-electronics.com/gadgeteer-imu-module-pigeon.html)
   - Constructor takes the CAN id of the PigeonIMU
+- If you do not have a gyro, but a subsystem requires one in the constructor, use `ODN_NullGyro`
+  - Be careful that you don't do anything that would require an actual gyro in this situation

 Only functions you will ever need to use:
 - `Rotation2d getYaw()` gets the rotation of the robot, positive being clockwise.